 Property trusts and mutual funds are very similar to REITS in the sense that investors can gain exposure to commercial real estate assets by purchasing fractional shares of a company that operates commercial real estate properties.
 But, the legal structure of a REIT is very different from a trust and mutual fund so investors should take time to understand the differences and make sure they are comfortable with them.

-Like a REIT, trusts and mutual funds provide the benefits of diversification and fractional ownership of institutional quality properties.
+Like a REIT, trusts and mutual funds provide the benefits of diversification and fractional ownership.
 In the case of a mutual fund, the management fees can be quite low, which means that the bulk of returns are distributed to investors.

 But, the downside of this approach is that investors have no say in the types of property purchased and, in certain instances, the required minimum investment can be prohibitive for many individual investors.